Man fatally crushed by elevator in Manhattan building: sources

 KIPS BAY, Manhattan — A man died when he was crushed by an elevator inside a Manhattan building Thursday morning.

-The man was on an elevator with two people inside the Manhattan Promenade on Third Avenue in Kips Bay around 8:45 a.m., sources tell PIX11.
-When he got off, the man fell through a gap between the elevator and the floor, and the elevator crushed him, sources said.
+The 30-year-old man was on an elevator with two people inside the Manhattan Promenade on Third Avenue in Kips Bay around 8:45 a.m., sources tell PIX11.
+When he got off, the man fell through a gap, and became lodged between the elevator door and the elevator shaft.
+The elevator then crushed him, sources said.

 The Manhattan Promenade is a mixed-use commercial and residential building.